 Clause 4.8.12 (e) of the National Electricity Rules requires AEMO to develop and publish guidelines for preparation of local black system procedures in consultation with Generators and network service providers.

-- Guidelines for Preparing Local Black System Procedures (214 KB, doc)
+Guidelines For Preparing Local Black System Procedures317.74 KB

 Scope of Delegations to TNSPs

 AEMO has the power to delegate to TNSPs some of the AEMO power system security responsibilities under clause 4.3.3 of the National electricity Rules.
 The linked page below has details of the delegations made to a number of TNSPs in the NEM.

 Reserve Level Declaration Guidelines

 An LOR declaration alerts Registered Participants to a probability of capacity reserves being insufficient to avoid load shedding (other than interruptible load) given reasonably foreseeable conditions and events.